mmdsharifi/personal-goals/README.md

 - [ ] Study DS (Data Structures) chapter 6,8 with test
 - [ ] Study AI test chapter 1-4
 - [ ] Study AD (Algorithm Design) chapter 4,5
-- [ ] write a about how design and develope your life! in my blog (persian)
 - [ ] 504 words lesson 10 - 12
 ### Things I'll Do in the Future:

 ### Backlog: Side Projects & Other Ideas